Encoding Musical Style with Transformer Autoencoders: Experimental Results

 \subsection{Log-Likelihood Evaluation}

 As expected, the Transformer autoencoder with the encoder bottleneck outperformed other baselines.
 In Tables~\ref{table:perf_nll} and 2, we see that all conditional model variants outperform their unconditional counterparts.
 For the melody \& performance model, different methods of combining the embeddings work better for different datasets.
 For example, \texttt{concatenate} led to the lowest NLL for the \dataset dataset, while \texttt{sum} outperformed all other variants for MAESTRO.
-We report NLL for both MAESTRO and the \dataset dataset for the perturbed-input model variants in Appendix B.
+We report NLL values for both datasets for the perturbed-input model variants in the supplement.